plaidml/tpp-mlir/docs/TPPDialect.md

 ## Tensor pack
 The tensor operation `tensor.pack` does a "block transpose" (n,m <-> m,n) copies.
-We lower this to a series of `tpp.copy` into temporaty tiles if needed.
+We lower this to a series of `tpp.copy` into temporary tiles if needed.
 But the idea is that all constant tensors would have been packed by the compiler already and all input packs would be combined at the beginning.

 ## Tensor Unpack